top of page

 and be distinguished by, the governing means of quantum mechanics (probability derived by bubble

-interference) within a comprehensive unified model.
+interference patterns) within a comprehensive unified model.

 Summary

-By exploring the possibility of the constituent of kinetic energy interacting with a multilayered ether, a comprehensive model may be established that successfully unifies quantum mechanics with relativity in
+By exploring the possibility of the constituent of kinetic energy interacting with the environment, a comprehensive model may be established that successfully unifies quantum mechanics with relativity in a naturally symmetrical, non-temporal, three-dimensional, and fully classical theory.
+For additional information on this new theory, refer to the Physics Q&A page.

 bottom of page